 Coming to Tulum was her idea, and it was a good one.

 This is a vacation for both us.
-I call it a separate but together sparkling interlude moving to the bridge in a typical jazz standard with an AABA form.
+I call it a sparkling interlude moving to the bridge in a typical jazz standard with an AABA form.